Adolis García Player Props: Rangers vs. Mariners

 Adolis García At The Plate

-- Garcia has picked up an RBI in 56.3% of his games this season, with more than one RBI in 25.0% of his games.
-He has also plated three or more runs in four contests.
+- Garcia has had an RBI in 18 games this season (52.9%), including eight multi-RBI outings (23.5%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.